 If you’ve even been to the Albuquerque International Balloon Fiesta in New Mexico, you might have bumped into Adam.
-As a native and resident of Albuquerque, he makes a trip to the festival an annual affair and ends up running crew for family and friends for over 20 years.
+As a native and resident of Albuquerque, he enjoys the annual festival and has been part of a chase crew for family and friends for over 20 years.
 Pictures don’t do the event justice; it’s a sight to see in person.

 He’s spent plenty of time outside of New Mexico though.
-His family owns a corn, soybean, and beef farm in North Dakota, so he frequently travels there as well as to many other places.
+His family owns a corn, soybean, and beef farm in South Dakota, so he frequently travels there as well as to many other places.
 He loves to go snowboarding as well as visiting his son in Colorado.
 He’s on a mission to visit all 50 states and is less than a dozen away before he’ll turn his eye to more international travel.

 He hasn’t met a food he unwilling to try unless it has a potato or pinto bean - then he’ll steer clear.
 But between his family’s farm and his many years spent working the production lines at General Mills, if you need some beef or some Lucky Charms marshmallows, Adam’s your guy.

 Kimberly Molter is a financial planner with Heritage Financial Strategies.
 She’s been working to simplify investing to individuals since before she became a financial planner.
 Kimberly accompanied her father to a meeting with his financial advisor years ago and naturally found herself explaining her father’s goals to the advisor and the advisor’s guidance to her father.
 Because of her excellent mediation skills, the advisor suggested Kimberly consider a career as a Financial Advisor.